soniabrami/toddmotto.github.io/_posts/2015-04-14-es6-arrow-functions-syntaxes-and-lexical-scoping.md

 {% endhighlight %}

 ### Functionality: lexical scoping "this"
-Now we're past the sugar syntax excitement, we can dig into the benefits of the arrow function and it's implications on execution context.
+Now we're past the sugar syntax excitement, we can dig into the benefits of the arrow function and its implications on execution context.

 Typically if we're writing ES5, we'll use something like `Function.prototype.bind` to grab the `this` value from another scope to change a function's execution context.
 This will mainly be used in callbacks inside a different scope.